Critical thinking skills: 7 steps for the workplace

 1. Analytical thinking

-Analytical thinking involves evaluating data from multiple sources in order to come to the best conclusions.
-Analytical thinking allows people to reject cognitive biases and strive to gather and analyze intricate subject matter while solving complex problems.
+Analytical thinking involves evaluating data from multiple sources to reach the best conclusions.
+Analytical thinking enables people to overcome cognitive biases and to gather and analyze intricate subject matter while solving complex problems.
 Analytical thinkers who thrive at critical thinking can:

 • Identify patterns and trends in the data